utk145/FitFlex-Gym-Website/README.md

 ### Deployment

-This website has been deployed here for preview: [Get Fit]()
+This website has been deployed here for preview : [Get Fit](https://utproj-fitflex-simple-gym-website.pages.dev/)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)